-- Abnormal intestinal formation at birth.
-Intestinal malrotation is a condition in which the intestine doesn't develop or rotate correctly, and it increases the risk of intussusception.
+- Irregular intestinal formation at birth.
+Intestinal malrotation is a condition in which the intestine doesn't develop or rotate correctly.
+This increases the risk of intussusception.

 Intussusception can cut off the blood supply to the affected portion of the intestine.
 If left untreated, lack of blood causes tissue of the intestinal wall to die.
-Tissue death can lead to a tear (perforation) in the intestinal wall, which can cause an infection of the lining of the abdominal cavity (peritonitis).
+Tissue death can lead to a tear in the intestinal wall, called a perforation.
+This can cause an infection of the lining of the abdominal cavity, known as peritonitis.

 Peritonitis is a life-threatening condition that requires immediate medical attention.
-Signs and symptoms of peritonitis include:
+Symptoms of peritonitis include:

 Peritonitis may cause your child to go into shock.
-Signs and symptoms of shock include:
+Symptoms of shock include:

 A child who is in shock may be conscious or unconscious.
 If you suspect your child is in shock, seek emergency medical care right away.

-Your or your child's doctor will start by getting a history of the symptoms of the problem.
-He or she may be able to feel a sausage-shaped lump in the abdomen.
-To confirm the diagnosis, your doctor may order:
+Your or your child's health care provider will start by getting a history of the symptoms of the problem.
+The provider may be able to feel a sausage-shaped lump in the belly.
+To confirm the diagnosis, your provider may order:

 - Ultrasound or other abdominal imaging.
 An ultrasound, X-ray or computerized tomography (CT) scan may reveal intestinal obstruction caused by intussusception.
 Imaging will typically show a "bull's-eye," representing the intestine coiled within the intestine.
 Abdominal imaging also can show if the intestine has been torn (perforated).